 Carrie's favorite thing about the Arts Center: I love that the Community Arts Center is an organizational chameleon.
 It is fluid and flexible, and this ability to change and adapt enables the Arts Center to serve the artistic needs of everyone in our community no matter their age, background, or skill level.
 I am incredibly excited to be joining the Arts Center staff, to play a role in the growth of this great organization, and to see first hand what a difference the arts can make in people's lives.

-The Arts Center is served by a rotating set of board members selected from all different areas of the Danville community that devote their time, money, and talents to fulfill the mission of the Arts Center throughout the year.
+The Arts Center is served by a rotating set of board members selected from all different areas of the Danville community that devote their time, money and talents to fulfill the mission of the Arts Center.

 Portraits coming soon of: